petertstream/knowledge/README.md

 Now you can install packages with pacman.

+## Be careful
+rootfs is not large on SteamDeck.
+Installing packages etc. might fill the drive.
+Also, when packages cannot be installed, check if there is a message "not enough space on hard drive" or similar.

 ## Install pip with pacman
 1. sudo pacman -S python-pip
   But that's not enough, you need to install pipx